sangamessshhh/zardkat/README.md

 A [hardhat-circom](https://github.com/projectsophon/hardhat-circom) template to generate zero-knowledge circuits, proofs, and solidity verifiers

+## Inputs

+Ainp : 0

+Binp : 1

+## Circuit

+1 AND gate

+1 NOT gate

+1 OR gate

 ## Quick Start
 Compile the Multiplier2() circuit and verify it against a smart contract verifier